 Professor Zhangyang “Atlas” Wang [Google Scholar] is a tenured Associate Professor and holds the Temple Foundation Endowed Faculty Fellowship #7, in the Chandra Family Department of Electrical and Computer Engineering at The University of Texas at Austin.
-He is also a faculty member of UT Computer Science (GSC) [CSRankings], and the Oden Institute CSEM program.
-Since May 2024, Dr. Wang has been on leave from UT Austin to serve as the full-time Research Director for XTX Markets, heading their new AI Lab in New York City.
+He is also a faculty member of UT Computer Science [CSRankings], and the Oden Institute CSEM program.
+Since May 2024, Dr. Wang has been on leave from UT Austin to serve as the full-time Research Director for XTX Markets, heading the newly established AI Lab in New York City.
+In this role, he leads groundbreaking efforts at the intersection of algorithmic trading and deep learning, driving the development of robust, scalable AI algorithms to extract predictive insights from massive datasets.

-Prof. Wang has broad research interests spanning from the theory to the application aspects of machine learning (ML).
-At present, his core research mission is to leverage, understand and expand the role of low dimensionality in ML and optimization, whose impacts span over many important topics such as the efficiency and trust issues in large language models (LLMs) as well as generative vision.
+Prof. Wang has broad research interests in machine learning (ML) and optimization.
+Currently, his research passion centers on developing the theoretical and algorithmic foundations of generative AI and neurosymbolic AI.
+He emphasizes low-dimensional, modular representations that enable efficient and reliable learning in overparameterized model spaces while bridging the gap to symbolic reasoning over discrete structures such as logical dependencies, causal relationships, and geometric invariants.
+These principles underpin efforts to enhance the efficiency and trustworthiness of large language models (LLMs), advance planning and reasoning capabilities, and foster innovations in 3D/4D computer vision.
 His research is gratefully supported by NSF, DARPA, ARL, ARO, IARPA, DOE, as well as dozens of industry and university grants.
 Prof. Wang co-founded the new Conference on Parsimony and Learning (CPAL) and served as its inaugural Program Chair.
-He is an elected technical committee member of IEEE MLSP and IEEE CI; and regularly serves as (senior) area chairs, invited speakers, tutorial/workshop organizers, various panelist positions and reviewers.
+He regularly serves as conference (senior) area chairs, journal editors, invited speakers, tutorial/workshop organizers, various panelist positions and reviewers.
 He is an ACM Distinguished Speaker and an IEEE senior member.

 Prof. Wang has received many research awards, including an NSF CAREER Award, an ARO Young Investigator Award, an IEEE AI's 10 To Watch Award, an AI 100 Top Thought Leader Award, an INNS Aharon Katzir Young Investigator Award, a Google Research Scholar award, an IBM Faculty Research Award, a J. P. Morgan Faculty Research Award, an Amazon Research Award, an Adobe Data Science Research Award, a Meta Reality Labs Research Award, and two Google TensorFlow Model Garden Awards.
-His team has won the Best Paper Award at the inaugural Learning on Graphs (LoG) Conference 2022, the Best Paper Finalist Award at the International Conference on Very Large Databases (VLDB) 2024, and five research competition prizes at CVPR/ICCV/ECCV since 2018.
-He feels most proud of being surrounded by some of the world's most brilliant students: his Ph.D. students include winners of seven prestigious fellowships (NSF GRFP, IBM, Apple, Adobe, Amazon, Qualcomm, and Snap), among many other honors.
+His team has won the IEEE SPS Young Author Best Paper Award 2024, the Best Paper Award at the inaugural Learning on Graphs (LoG) Conference 2022, the Best Paper Finalist Award at the International Conference on Very Large Databases (VLDB) 2024, and five competition prizes at CVPR/ICCV/ECCV.
+He feels most proud of being surrounded by some of the world's most brilliant students: his Ph.D. students include winners of eight prestigious fellowships (NSF GRFP, Apple, NVIDIA, Adobe, IBM, Amazon, Qualcomm, and Snap), among many other honors.

 At the VITA group, we pursue cutting-edge research spanning the theoretical foundations to practical applications of machine learning (ML).
 Our group's research continues to evolve, embracing new challenges at the forefront of AI and ML.
 We collaborate closely with industry partners and other academic institutions to ensure our work has real-world impact and addresses pressing technological needs.